philthephatman/awesome-hacking-lists/hackwith.md

 ## PHP

+- [Vulnerable-OTP-Application](https://github.com/mddanish/Vulnerable-OTP-Application) - Vulnerable OTP/2FA Application written in PHP using Google Authenticator
 - [phishing-frenzy](https://github.com/pentestgeek/phishing-frenzy) - Ruby on Rails Phishing Framework
 - [gshark-framework](https://github.com/graniet/gshark-framework) - This framework can be perform web post exploitation, with this you can interact with multiple web backdoor and execute custom module, script.
-- [RED_HAWK](https://github.com/Tuhinshubhra/RED_HAWK) - RED HAWK is An All In One Tool For Information Gathering, SQL Vulnerability Scanning and Crawling.
-Coded In PHP
+- [RED_HAWK](https://github.com/Tuhinshubhra/RED_HAWK) - All in one tool for Information Gathering, Vulnerability Scanning and Crawling.
+A must have tool for all penetration testers
 - [FiercePhish](https://github.com/Raikia/FiercePhish) - FiercePhish is a full-fledged phishing framework to manage all phishing engagements.
 It allows you to track separate phishing campaigns, schedule sending of emails, and much more.
 - [DVWA](https://github.com/ethicalhack3r/DVWA) - Damn Vulnerable Web Application (DVWA)
 - [pcc](https://github.com/sektioneins/pcc) - PHP Secure Configuration Checker